Eyevinn/html-player/README.md

 # Eyevinn HTML Player

 Eyevinn HTML Player is a simplistic video player for playback of ABR streams.
-It is free-to-use and currently supports the ABR streaming formats Apple HLS and MPEG-DASH.
+It is free-to-use and currently supports the ABR streaming formats Apple HLS, MPEG-DASH and Microsoft Smooth Streaming.

 Demo implementation available [here](https://player.eyevinn.technology/)

 ![screenshot](https://player.eyevinn.technology/screenshot.png)

-The player is built on Hls.js and Shaka Player
+The player is built on Hls.js, Shaka Player and DashJs

 ## Usage